 The reasons behind the development of AN will differ from person to person.
 Known causes include genetic predisposition and a combination of environmental, social and cultural factors.
 Restrictive dieting and excessive exercise can be contributing factors to the onset of AN.
 Women and girls with AN may use dieting behaviour in a bid to achieve a culturally constructed thin ideal whereas men may over exercise and control their diet to achieve a muscular body.

-It is commonly accepted that Anorexia is more frequently diagnosed in females across the ages.
-However, a recent population study has suggested that in adolescents, there are an equal number of males and females suffering from this illness.
+It is commonly accepted that AN is more frequently diagnosed in females across the ages.
+However, recent population studies suggest that in adolescents, there are an equal number of males and females suffering from this illness.

 Defining Anorexia Nervosa

 A person with AN is unable to maintain what is considered to be a normal and healthy weight.
 They could also have lost a considerable amount of weight in a short period of time.

 Even when people with AN are underweight, starved or malnourished they still possess an intense fear of gaining weight or becoming overweight.